 So, slow down and focus on just one or two behaviors.
 Do this and you and your child will be much more likely to succeed.

 Role modeling is a powerful way to influence good behavior.
 It’s true that kids watch what we do more than they listen to what we say.
 Even if it doesn’t seem as if you have any influence at all on your child’s choices, remember that perception is not always reality.

 If you’re practicing a consistent method of teaching and coaching your child with clear limits, clear expectations, and appropriate consequences and rewards, then you’re showing them how to manage their own problems more successfully.

 When you are in the midst of a fight with your child, it’s easy (and normal) to personalize behavior that seems to be directed at you.
-When your child breaks a rule that you established, you feel as if he is disrespecting you, that he must not care about your feelings by breaking your rule.
+When your child breaks a rule that you established, you feel as if they’re disrespecting you, that they must not care about your feelings by breaking your rule.

 But, as difficult as it might be, don’t take it personally.
 Remind yourself that even if your child’s inappropriate behavior is directed at you, it’s not about you.

 Keep your focus on them and their inappropriate behavior and not on how their behavior makes you feel.
 If you can do this, you will be more effective, and you will feel better.